-- 1. A hard copy of each assignment is due in the first 10 minutes of the lecture period of the day on which your assignment is due.
+- 1. A hard copy of each assignment is due at the start of lecture on the due date.
 Assignments turned in more than 10 minutes after the start of class will be considered late.
-Penalty for late assignments is 50%, if turned in the next day.
-They will not be accepted after that. - 2.
-In addition to the hard copy of the lab report, you are required to submit an electronic copy to Turnitin.com.
+Penalty for late assignments is 50%, if turned in by 6 PM the next day.
+They will not be accepted after that.
+You must make arrangements with your TA, in advance, to turn in the late work. - 2.
+In addition to the hard copy of the lab report and some homeworks, you are required to submit an electronic copy to Turnitin.com.
 A link to the e-submission website will be provided on TED.
-Failure to submit on Turnitin.com within 2 days of the due date will results in zero points recorded for the report.
-Check the deadline of the Turnitin.com submission and make sure you adhere to it. - By taking this course, students agree that the lab report will be subject to review for textual similarity by Turnitin.com for the detection of plagiarism.
+Failure to submit to Turnitin.com within 3 days of the due date will results in zero points recorded for the report.

+By taking this course, students agree that the lab report will be subject to review for textual similarity by Turnitin.com for the detection of plagiarism.
 All submitted reports will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting

 - plagiarism of such papers.
 Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site. - 3.
-Penalty points will be taken for late electronic submissions. - 4.
+Penalty points will be deducted for late electronic submissions. - 4.
 Although you will be doing the experiments and collecting data with partners, you must hand in your own homeworks and lab report, written in your own words.
 Copying someone else's lab report or homework is cheating (see below).